About the McKnight Foundation

 Driven by its mission to advance a more just, creative and abundant future where people and planet thrive, the McKnight Foundation works across many disciplines, sectors, and geographic boundaries.
 Its diverse programs are united in a quest to improve our shared fate.
 The Foundation envisions a world that recognizes the dignity of every human being, a world where we celebrate the creativity of the arts and sciences and come together to protect our one and only Earth.

-A philanthropic leader based in Minneapolis and granting more than $90 million annual across the Midwest, the U.S. and internationally, McKnight prioritizes working in partnership with communities and approaching complex challenges with curiosity and a willingness to take bold steps to achieve significant impact.
+A philanthropic leader based in Minneapolis and granting more than $90 million annually across the Minnesota, the Midwest and internationally, McKnight prioritizes working in partnership with communities and approaching complex challenges with curiosity and a willingness to take bold steps to achieve significant impact.
 The Foundation brings a diverse set of tools and resources to meet its mission including grantmaking, investments, collaboration, policy reform, research and strategic communications.